jamedge/moonlight/README.md

 understand how data is moving through their pipelines and to find and remove problems in them faster.

 **NOTES**:
-- This project is still in early development phase, so not yet ready for production usage.
+- This project is still in beta phase, so use it with caution.
 - See the list of issues for the scheduled list of features, TODOs and bugs.

 ## Structure